 Race/Ethnicity

-A classification based on a student's ethnicity, race, and US Residency/Visa status.
+A classification based on an individual's ethnicity, race, and US Residency/Visa status.
 Categories are used to describe groups to which individuals belong, identify with, or belong in the eyes of the community.
 The categories do not denote scientific definitions of anthropological origins.
 The designations are used to categorize U.S. citizens, resident aliens, and other eligible non-citizens.

 Individuals are first asked to indicate their status as a citizen, permanent resident, or non-resident alien.
 Those who are not a US citizen or permanent resident are categorized as "International".